Systemcluster/wrappe/README.md

 #### version

 This option specifies the version string.
 It defaults to a randomly generated string of 8 characters.

+#### show-information

+This options controls the information output of the runner.
+Accepted values are:

+* `title`: The runner will output the `wrappe` version and the unpack directory.
+* `verbose`: The runner will output various additional details like unpack progress and payload size.
+* `none`: The runner will show no additional output.

+Error information is always shown when applicable.

 ## Compilation